Canadian Pension Fund Buys Broetje Orchards

-One of largest vertically-integrated, family-owned tree-fruit farms in the PACIFIC NORTHWEST sold in December. — Eric O’Keefe
+One of largest family-owned tree-fruit farms in the Northwest sells. – Eric O’Keefe

 Ontario Teachers’ Pension Plan has acquired Washington State’s Broetje Orchards.
 The blockbuster transaction, which included 6,175 acres of tree-fruit orchards, closed in December.
 No financial terms were disclosed.
 According to the Tri-City Herald, however, the real estate component of the acquisition was valued at $288 million, a figure that was determined using the excise tax affidavit filed with Washington’s Department of Revenue.

 Ralph and Cheryl Broetje founded their company with a single cherry orchard, which the couple bought in 1968.
 According to the Broetje Orchards website, their nascent agribusiness endured many of the spurts and sputters common to a start-up.
 By 1982, the Broetjes were forced to liquidate their farmland holdings.

 The following year, the couple began again.
 Only this time, profit was no longer their ultimate purpose.
 Thanks to a mission trip they had taken to Mexico, they gained a new perspective on the people working alongside them.

 At the company website, Ralph Broetje was quoted as follows: “That mission to Mexico made me realize how hard it was for people there to dream about achieving anything because the opportunities did not exist.
 I understood that they were coming to the United States for better opportunities for their families.
 It gave us more insight into what their needs are, and it reminded me of why we had this orchard.
 It wasn’t so we could keep building things for ourselves.
 It was so we could try to give back to the families working with us.”

 To facilitate their charitable efforts, Cheryl Broetje founded Center for Sharing, a faith-based experiential learning community around the teaching and practice of servant leadership.